xpepermint/line-buffer/README.md

 **Event: linebuffer.on('drain', () => {})**

-> Emitted when the the buffer is cleared.
+> Emitted when the buffer is cleared.

 ## License (MIT)